NokNokMLS/BigDoorWyamBlog/input/posts/2019-05-05-the-digest-may-5th.md

 ---
 Today the Shops are CLOSED

-**Strike Suspended/ Warsaw - Future Film/ Krakow - Pesky Pigeons/ Poznan - Pyrkon Festival/ Gdansk - Cruise Season/ Wroclaw - Sport of Kings/ International - Beating Bigotry/ Polish Yankees, Wet Weekend, Blok Party and more....**
+**Communion Porn/ Warsaw - Oil Reserves/ Krakow - Cinema Fest/ Katowice - Nazi Law Clerk/ Gdansk - Cup Thriller/ Wroclaw - Growing a World Record/ International - Dep.
+PM & Berxit/ Running _for_ the Law, Banana Drama, May Weekend and more....**

 [**If you enjoy The Digest please support and Like us on Facebook, posted every Sunday at 10 am and share to your favourite FB groups now.**](https://www.facebook.com/bigdoor24/)